DuoNetwork/duo-admin/README.md

 # Introduction
-Supporting process and utilities for DUO Network Systems.
+Supporting process and utilities for DUO Network modules.

 ## Price Fetch
 Fetch live trades from Bitfinex, GDAX, Gemini and Kraken.